- Written by Dr.Mehmet Demircioglu

 That is also why I think it helps to know both the red flags of Turkish hair mills and the importance of cost planning before a hair transplant in Turkey.

 Over the years, I have noticed that some clinics prefer to describe themselves as hair loss clinics rather than true hair transplant clinics.
+Not every clinic using that language is the same, but there is often a commercial reason behind it.
+Repeated supportive treatments are easier to sell than difficult surgical responsibility.

 A proper hair transplant is difficult work.
 It is not a quick treatment that begins and ends in a few minutes.
-It is a demanding medical process that usually requires a full day of surgery, careful diagnosis, donor planning, recipient area design, graft handling, aftercare, and long follow-up.
+It is a demanding medical process that usually requires a full day of surgery, careful diagnosis, donor planning, recipient area design, graft handling, aftercare, and long-term follow-up.

-And even with good work, good planning, and proper technique, hair transplantation is still not a field where excellent results can be guaranteed for every patient.
+Even with good work, good planning, and proper technique, hair transplantation is still not a field where excellent results can be guaranteed for every patient.
 There are biological limits, donor limits, healing variables, growth variables, and patient-specific challenges.
 In other words, it is a field with real difficulty, real effort, and real responsibility.

 If a clinic wants to perform a proper hair transplant, it usually has to dedicate most of an entire day to that one patient.
 But if the clinic is built more around volume and easier revenue, PRP becomes much more attractive.